dev-xo/remix-auth-otp/README.md

 export async function action({ request }: DataFunctionArgs) {
   await authenticator.authenticate('OTP', request, {
-    /**
-     * Setting `successRedirect` it's required.
+    // Setting `successRedirect` it's required.
-     *
+    // ...
-     * User is not authenticated yet.
+    // User is not authenticated yet.
-     * We want to redirect to the verify code form.
+    // We want to redirect to the verify code form. (/verify-code or any other route)
-     *
-     * Feel free to redirect to any other page like /verify-code.
-     */
     successRedirect: '/login',

-    /**
-     * Setting `failureRedirect` it's required.
+    // Setting `failureRedirect` it's required.
-     *
+    // ...
-     * We want to display any possible error message.
+    // We want to display any possible error message.
-     * Otherwise the ErrorBoundary / CatchBoundary will be triggered.
+    // Otherwise the ErrorBoundary / CatchBoundary will be triggered.
-     */
     failureRedirect: '/login',
   })
 }